File: What is hype?

 demna-gvasalia-clothing-designer

-Demna Gvasalia, leading figure of the VETEMENTS collective.
+Demna Gvasalia, figurehead of the VETEMENTS collective.

 givenchy-sweat-bambi

-Benoit's opinion on CLOTHING
+Benoit's opinion on CLOTHES

-Even if I recognize some creative and worked outbursts (the work on the €1,190 jeans made in France, for example) and the collective's fascination with everyday clothing from the 90s (the DHL t-shirt, the sweatshirts from metalhead), I deplore overpriced fashion, often totally disconnected from the product, and which no longer has much use in everyday life.
+Even if I recognize some creative and worked flashes (the work on the €1190 jeans made in France, for example) and the fascination of the collective for the clothes of everyday life from the 90s (the DHL t-shirt, the metalhead sweatshirts), I deplore an overpriced fashion, often totally disconnected from the product, and which no longer has much to do in everyday life.

-• The motorcycle jacket that we imagine to be very fitted : under the collective, it becomes obviously too small.
-At €4,750, grab some Balmain or Versace while you're at it,
+• The motorcycle jacket that we imagine to be very fitted : under the collective, it becomes too small in an assumed way.
+At €4750, take some Balmain or Versace while you're at it,

 Geoffrey's opinion on CLOTHES